Sparse PCA With Multiple Components: Introduction

-Problem \eqref{prob:globalsupport} is a special case of Problem \eqref{prob:spcaorth_compact} where each PC has the same support, which corresponds to constraining $\bm{Z}$ such that $z_{i,t}=z_{j,t} \ \forall t \in [r]$ in \eqref{prob:spcaorth_compact}.
+Problem \eqref{prob:globalsupport} is a special case of Problem \eqref{prob:spcaorth_compact} where each PC has the same support, which corresponds to constraining $\bm{Z}$ such that {$Z_{i,t_1}=Z_{i,t_2}, \ \forall t_1, t_2 \in [r], \forall i \in [p]$} in \eqref{prob:spcaorth_compact}, and dividing the ``$k$'' in \eqref{prob:spcaorth_compact} by $r$.
 This restriction is advantageous from a computational perspective, but disadvantageous from a statistical one.
-Indeed, because of the global support assumption, Problem \eqref{prob:globalsupport} can be reformulated as a mixed-integer semidefinite problem \citep[see][for derivations]{bertsimas2020solving, li2021beyond, bertsimassparse2022} and solved via relax-and-round \citep[][]{dey2020solving,li2021beyond} or branch-and-bound \citep{del2022sparse} strategies.
-However, from a generative model perspective \eqref{prob:genmodel}, it is equivalent to making the very strong assumption that all leading eigenvectors $\bm{u}_t^\star$ have the same sparsity pattern.
-Indeed, if one PC $\bm{u}^\star_t$ is sparser than $k$ ($\| \bm{u}_t \|_0 \leq k_t < k$) or two PCs are partially disjoint then Problem \eqref{prob:globalsupport} will nonetheless estimate that the support of each $\bm{u}^\star_t$ is of size $k$.
+Indeed, because of the global support assumption, {\blue Problem \eqref{prob:globalsupport} can be reformulated as a mixed-integer semidefinite problem \citep[see][for derivations]{bertsimas2020solving, li2021beyond} and solved via relax-and-round and local search strategies \citep{li2021beyond}, mixed-integer linear approximations \citep{li2021beyond,bertsimassparse2022}, mixed-integer second-order-cone approximations \citep{dey2020solving}, or branch-and-cut \citep{li2021beyond}.
+Although derived for theoretical purposes and not implemented (let alone evaluated computationally), \citet{del2022sparse} also describes a partitioning procedure to solve \eqref{prob:globalsupport}.} However, {from the perspective of the generative model in} \eqref{prob:genmodel}, it is equivalent to making the very strong assumption that all leading eigenvectors $\bm{v}_t$ have the same sparsity pattern.
+Indeed, if one PC $\bm{v}_t$ is sparser than $k$ ($\| \bm{v}_t \|_0 \leq k_t < k$) or two PCs {have partially overlapping support} then Problem \eqref{prob:globalsupport} will nonetheless estimate that the support of each {\blue column $\bm{U}_t$} is of size $k$.
 Therefore, Problem \eqref{prob:globalsupport} is vulnerable to consistently making false discoveries in the identification of relevant features.

 \paragraph{Disjoint Sparsity:} Another relevant special case of sparse PCA with multiple PCs is when the supports of all $r$ columns of $\bm{U}$ are assumed mutually disjoint, as originally proposed by \cite{asteris2015sparse}.
 This gives rise to the formulation: